Reading time:

 Ease of Use

-Easy to Use and Simple to Install
+Quick to Install and Simple to Start

 Screenshot showing Proton Pass' mobile app interface